XshubhamG/Content-writing/linux/01_Shell.md

 $ rmdir Playground                             # remove the directory
 $ rm file.txt                                  # remove a file
 $ rm -r dir/                                   # remove a file or directory which has stuff in it
-$ rm -rf dir/                                  # red dont use this command
+$ rm -rf dir/                                  # WARN: dont use this command

 ```